HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 }
 ```

-#### Try the outgoing richtext processor
+#### Try the outgoing Rich Text processor

 To try it out, you can call any API that has a `richTextAs` query parameter, and set its value to your processor name.

-For example, if you use the `AlwaysHelloRichtextProcessor`, since its `getProcessorName` method returns `alwayshello`, if you do an API and set `richTextAs=alwayshello`, you should get the following JSON value for the richtext fields:
+For example, if you use the `AlwaysHelloRichtextProcessor`, since its `getProcessorName` method returns `alwayshello`, if you do an API and set `richTextAs=alwayshello`, you should get the following JSON value for the Rich Text fields:

 ```json
 {